FAQs

 Does Keith's Cacao contain cacao butter?

-Yes.
-Cacao butter naturally comprises about 50% of a cacao bean.
-Our traditional, minimal processing methods ensure that this naturally-occuring cacao butter is fully retained in the cacao we make.
-You can literally see the presence of cacao butter in our bars of Ceremonial Grade Cacao as the marbled white spots that appear as the cacao butter separates.
-While other companies remove the cacao butter, we preserve it as nature intended, thus retaining the full nutritional and spiritual benefits of cacao.
+You can see the presence of cacao butter in our bars of Ceremonial Grade Cacao as the marbled white patterns that appear when the cacao butter naturally separates (often called bloom).
+While some companies remove cacao butter, we preserve it as nature intended — retaining the full nutritional profile and traditional integrity of the cacao.

 Why is fermentation an essential step in processing Keith's Cacao?